selco13/HLNOS9/README.md

 | contextMenuItems | []    | No       | When a user right-clicks within a window, a Context Menu is shown.
 This holds the contents of that context menu.                                            |
 | children         | any   | No       | Any contents for the inside of the window.                                                                                                                  |

-I implemented a simple state for the Platinum Window component, and added it in.
+I implemented a simple state for the ClassicyWindow component, and added it in.
 I then connected all the props in and then realized while what I had was functional, it was really ugly.
 It was time to get to the difficult work of CSS theming.